hoppula/react-snabbt/README.md

 If you want to be notified when animation finishes, pass a callback function as `onComplete` prop, it will be called only once even when animating multiple elements.

+There's also support for attention animations, just add `attention` prop with truthy value.

 ### Example usage
 ```javascript
 import Snabbt from 'react-snabbt';